joaosp7/passwordCLI/README.md

 Update 04/21/2025: Added function for creating a directory witch will be a feature for exporting csv-txt files and its respectives unitary tests.

 Update 04/29/2025: Guess the feature for exporting to txt is ready.
 Maybe in future we must implement more test on edge cases to avoid breaking the program as whole.
-The choice base file is txt for simplicity
+The choice base file is txt for simplicity.
+Released beta version with CI on github workflow.